North Korea mourns dead leader, son is "Great Successor"

 News of the death of the man whose push to build a nuclear arsenal left the North heavily sanctioned and internationally isolated, triggered immediate nervousness in the region, with South Korea stepping up its military alert.

-China, North Korea's neighbour and only powerful ally, said it was confident the North would remain united and that the two countries would maintain their relationship.
+China, North Korea's neighbor and only powerful ally, said it was confident the North would remain united and that the two countries would maintain their relationship.

 Expressing grief at Kim's death, China's Foreign Ministry spokesman Ma Zhaoxu was quoted by Xinhua news agency as saying, "We are confident the North Korean people will be able to turn their anguish into strength and unify as one."